stonecharioteer/blog/_sources/posts/2022/two-of-three-rule.rst.txt

    holds at **every** company; indeed, it holds at *any company* you should and would work at.
 Shift the second factor, and you won't want to work there, no matter how awesome the first factor you picked is.

+   The Two of Three Rule is: *Pay, people, work.
+Two of these three things will either make you really love your job, or really hate your job.*

 It's funny how this works.